modin-project/unidist/docs/installation.rst

   pip install unidist[mpi] # Install unidist with dependencies for MPI backend pip install unidist[ray] # Install unidist with dependencies for Multiprocessing and sequential Python backends

-unidist automatically detects which execution backends are installed and use that for scheduling computation!
+unidist automatically detects which execution backends are installed and uses that for scheduling computation!

 Release candidates